auth0/docs/articles/quickstart/spa/vanillajs/_includes/_centralized_login.md

 The example below shows the following functions:
 * `handleAuthentication`: looks for the result of authentication in the URL hash and processes it with the `parseHash` method from auth0.js.
-* `renewSession`: performs silent authentication to renew the session.
+* `renewTokens`: performs silent authentication to renew the session.
-* `setSession`: sets the user's Access Token, ID Token, and the Access Token's expiry time.
+* `localLogin`: sets the user's Access Token, ID Token, and the Access Token's expiry time.
 * `logout`: removes the user's tokens and expiry time from browser memory.
 * `isAuthenticated`: checks whether the expiry time for the user's Access Token has passed.